Trouble With Selling A House That Needs Repairs

 People with financial constraints – These are individuals that would like to own a home but cannot afford to purchase a house that is in top condition.
 Most of the time they will be looking for properties that only need minor repairs or strictly cosmetic upgrades.
 This could include houses that require some patching and painting of walls, some deferred landscaping, or those in need of updating.

 Investors looking to buy houses – Professional investors are actively purchasing houses that need repairs as their business.
 They have the contractors available to take on both minor and major projects.
 Professional investors have more options available to them and are able to purchase a wider variety of houses because they are not just looking for a house to live in.
+This makes them open to buying houses with both minor problems and major problems like foundation issues, plumbing problems, and mold damage.

 What Are My Options For Selling A House That Needs Repairs